Department of Health

 • received the first sign-on bonus payment

-• completed 2 full years of continuous employment within an eligible health service.
-This is from the commencement date of the graduate program at a minimum of 0.8 FTE or pro rata equivalent.
+• completed 2 full years of continuous employment within an eligible Victorian public health service from the commencement date of the graduate program

 Who isn’t eligible?